Skip to Content

 *Note, this post contains affiliate links to products and places I like and think you might like too.
 If you make a purchase I will earn a small commission at no extra cost to you.

-Let’s start with luggage!
+Let’s start with luggage for Hawaii!

 While they’re harder to find, I like the top opening styles.
-I’m a bit over the butterfly style where the whole suitcase opens fully into two wings and if there’s two of you in a hotel room you can barely move – not to mention they don’t fit on the suitcase rack.
+I’m over the butterfly style where the whole suitcase opens fully into two wings and if there’s two of you in a hotel room you can barely move – not to mention they don’t fit on the suitcase rack.

 1. Light, comfortable clothing